Felixstowe railway station: Description

 In 1898 a single platform had tracks on both sides, one being 785 ft and the other 650 ft.
 A glazed roof supported by columns ran along the eastern 500 ft.
 An additional pair of platforms were added in 1939, however the Board of Trade Inspector did not visit and approve their use until October 1948 due to the war.
 The station had a goods yard on the south side of the line, opposite the passenger platforms.
 The 76-lever signal box was on the north side of the line on the east side of the bridge which carries Garrison Lane over the railway.
 A turntable was situated behind the signal box.

 Trains now only use the western end of the one remaining platform (the one built in 1898), although the canopy has been retained here.
-It is long enough to accommodate a six coach train.
+It is long enough to accommodate a six-coach train.

 Services

 Trains are operated by Greater Anglia and run throughout the day between Ipswich and Felixstowe, calling at all stations.
-They run every hour for most of the day, but they start later on Sundays than on weekdays.
+They run every hour for most of the day, but they start later on Sundays.